World View

-This section of the web site will contain quotes that express ideas and points of view that are coincident with my personal world view.
-The following Statement of Principles and Core Ethical Principles of secular humanism provide an excellent foundation.
+This section of the website contains materials that express ideas and points of view that are coincident with my personal world view and values.
+The following Humanist pieces provide an excellent foundation.

 The Affirmation of Humanism: A Statement of Principles